Do you have the ability to read or understand data? Or ever had problem with data communication or visualisation?

 As they state, “Together we aim to ignite discussion and develop the tools we need to shape a successful, data literate society.”
 They expect to create the world’s most extensive library of resource-based learning for data literacy by 2020.
 And by 2025, support global educational institutions to place data literacy into the curriculum.

 Qlik already created “A strategy and framework for the enterprise: Developing a data literate workforce” which is freely available to everyone.
 (Qlik)

-Same time, Tableau, the leading software analytics platform, is partnering with digital transformation and leadership training specialist AVADO, to develop a new range of interactive courses designed to help organisations and individuals upskill and become more data literate.
+At the same time, Tableau, the leading software analytics platform, is partnering with digital transformation and leadership training specialist AVADO, to develop a new range of interactive courses designed to help organisations and individuals upskill to become more data literate.
 (Tableau)

 Avado Data Academy is available on different levels, it is designed to help companies strengthen their team’s data literacy and capabilities.
 AVADO’s Data Academy teaches data-driven decision-making, data analytics, and data science.
 (AVADO)

-At Bodhi Resourcing, we can hugely understand the importance of Data Literacy.
-We speak Data!
-And we know fantastic Talents and great Companies who speak Data too.
-Our day-to-day business to connect them.
+At Bodhi Resourcing, we understand the importance of Data Literacy.
+We speak Data.
+And we know fantastic talents and great companies who do too.
+Our day-to-day business connects them.